Security level management: Classification

-The Steps towards SLM
+Procedure

 Defining the Security Level (Plan): Each company specifies security policies.
-The executive management defines aims in relation to the integrity, confidentiality, availability and authority of classified data.
-In order to be able to verify compliance with these specifications, concrete aims for the individual security systems at the company need to be derived from the abstract security policies.
+It defines aims in relation to the integrity, confidentiality, availability and authority of classified data.
+In order to be able to verify compliance with these specifications, concrete objectives for the security software used in the company must be derived from the abstract security policies.
 A security level consists of a collection of measurable limiting and threshold values.

-Example: operative aims like "the anti-virus systems at our UK sites need to be up-to-date no longer than four hours after publication of the current definition" need to be derived from superordinate security policies like "our employees should be able to work without being interrupted."

-Limiting and threshold values are to be specified separately and individually for different sites, locations and countries, because the IT infrastructure on-site and any other local determining factors need to be taken into consideration.

-Example: office buildings in the UK are normally equipped with high-speed dedicated lines.
-It is wholly realistic here to limit the deadline for supplying all computers with the newest anti-virus definitions to a few hours.
-For a factory in Asia, with a slow modem link to the web, a realistic limiting value would have to be set that is somewhat higher.
+Limits and thresholds must be defined separately for different system classes of the network, for example, because the local IT infrastructure and other framework conditions must be taken into account.
+Overarching security policies therefore result in different operational objectives, such as: The security-relevant software updates should be installed on all workstations in our network no later than 30 days after their release.
+On certain server and host systems after 60 days at the latest.

-The IT control manual Control Objectives for Information and Related Technology Cobit (CobiT) provides companies with instructions on transposing subordinate, abstract aims into measurable aims in a few steps.
+The IT control manual Control Objectives for Information and Related Technologies (COBIT) provides companies with instructions on transposing subordinate, abstract aims into measurable objectives in a few steps.

-Collecting and Analysing Data (Do):Information on the current status of the systems can be gleaned from the log file and status reports provided by individual anti-virus, anti-spyware or anti-spam consoles.
-Monitoring and reporting solutions analysing software applications from all software houses can simplify and accelerate data collection.
+Collecting and Analysing Data (Do):Information on the current status of the systems in a network can be obtained from the log data and the status reports of the management consoles of the security software used.
+Monitoring solutions that analyse the security software of different vendors can simplify and accelerate data collection.

-Checking the Security Level (Check): SLM prescribes continual reconciliation of the defined security level with the current measured values.
-Automated real-time reconciliation supplies companies with a permanent status report on the security status across all locations.
+Checking the Security Level (Check): SLM provides continual comparison of the defined security level with the actual values collected.
+Automated real-time comparison supplies companies with a continuous monitoring of the security situation of the entire company network.

 Adjusting the Security Structure (Act): Efficient SLM allows trend analyses and long-term comparative assessments to be made.
-Through the rolling observation of the security level, weak spots in the network can be identified early on and appropriate adjustments made proactively in the security systems.
+By continuously monitoring the security level, weak spots in the network can be identified at an early stage and proactive adjustments can be made to the security software to improve system protection.